Welcome

 Advantages

-• Risk Reduction: Protects personal assets of shareholders/members, encouraging investment and entrepreneurship.
+• Risk reduction: Protects personal assets of shareholders/members, encouraging investment and entrepreneurship.

 • Investment: Makes investing in businesses less risky, enabling capital raising.
+In companies, investors can subscribe for shares knowing any call on insolvency is limited to unpaid share capital.

-• Facilitates Share Trading: Limited liability makes shares more attractive and easier to trade, as buyers know their maximum potential loss.
+• Facilitates share trading: Limited liability makes shares more attractive and easier to trade, as buyers know their maximum potential loss.

 Disadvantages